Dave Guard: Pure Gabby

-Later years
+Post-1978 career

 In 1981, Guard reunited with Shane and Reynolds for a PBS fundraising concert and program entitled "The Kingston Trio and Friends Reunion".
 He also made occasional concert appearances with John Stewart, his replacement in the Trio who was by then a respected and successful solo performer.
-In addition to writing and recording, Guard also found time to produce the video Workout for Equestrians with Ingrid Gsottschneider for Golden Arrow Enterprises.
+He produced the video Workout for Equestrians with Ingrid Gsottschneider for Golden Arrow Enterprises.

-In the 1970s, Dave Guard recorded a live album at The Ice House in Pasadena.
+In the 1970s, Guard recorded a live album at The Ice House in Pasadena.
 His backing group on this album was The Modern Folk Quartet, which included former Whiskeyhill Singer Cyrus Faryar.
 The album was turned down by Capitol and was never released.

-During the 1980s Guard continued to perform as a soloist and teach music.
+During the 1980s, Guard continued to perform as a soloist and teach music.
 He did four tracks on a 12-track cassette recorded to accompany the "All Along the Merrimac" tour of New Hampshire and a final solo album, Up & In (1988), which received mixed reviews.
-The album included the Kingston Trio standard "Scotch and Soda," which he had arranged in 1956 but which for thirty years had been performed in The Trio only by Bob Shane.
+The album included the Kingston Trio standard "Scotch and Soda", which he had arranged in 1956 but which for thirty years had been performed in The Trio only by Bob Shane.

 Over the years following his return to the US, Guard worked with a number of people, including Alex Hassilev, Mike Settle, Judy Henske, Cyrus Faryar, Tim Buckley, Tommy Makem and David White.

-Dave Guard remarried during this time, and lived with his wife in Los Altos, California.

 Death

-Guard developed lymphoma sometime after he moved to Rollinsford, New Hampshire.
-In Rollinsford, destitute and without insurance, he was taken in by twin brothers Ron and Rick Shaw (who died 2018 and 2021, respectively).
-The Shaw brothers were folk singers in their own right.
+Guard was diagnosed with non-Hodgkin lymphoma in 1988, while he was living in an apartment on the property of Rick and Ingrid Shaw in Rollinsford.
+Treatment resulted in remission, but the cancer returned in 1990.
+Rick and Ingrid took care of Guard during his final months.

-On March 22, 1991, aged 56, he succumbed to the cancer.
-His memorial service in Portsmouth, New Hampshire was attended by Bob Shane, Glen Yarbrough, the Limeliters and many other figures from the folk world.
-He was survived by his mother Marjorie, former wife Gretchen, and their three children (Sally, Catherine, and Tom).
-Guard's daughter Sally died in 2001, also from cancer.
+Guard died on March 22, 1991 at the age of 56.
+His memorial service in Portsmouth, New Hampshire, was attended by Bob Shane, Glen Yarbrough, the Limeliters and many other figures from the folk world.
+He was survived by his mother Marjorie, ex-wife Gretchen and three children Sally, Catherine, and Tom.